 Besides, we show the importance of topology in our algorithm design by comparing the topology–aware Multi-Chain and the chain without topology-awareness on 125 nodes.
 By executing each method 30 times, we show that inter-switch transfers have significant impact compared with intra-switch transfers.
-The one with topology-awareness outperform the other 2.58 × (See Fig. 13).
-And in Fig. 12, we also show that it has the lowest data chunk receiving rate.
+The one with topology-awareness shows a factor of 2.8 performance increase shown in Fig. 13.
+Further, in Fig. 12, we also show that it has the lowest data chunk receiving rate.

 Shuffling and K-means Clustering Application

 We test shuffling with local reduction by using K-means Clustering.
-In order to show the clear difference of shuffling with local reduction and shuffling without local reduction, we focus on the scale of 125 nodes and do experiments.
+In order to show the clear difference of shuffling with local reduction and shuffling without local reduction, we focus on the case of 125 nodes.

 To benchmark the performance of shuffling, we lower the number of data points each Map task processes to one point per task in order to shorten the total execution time.
 To simulate the image clustering application, we set each point to 500 dimensions.
-This application is called K-means Clus-tering benchmarking application.
+This application is called K-means Clustering benchmarking application.
 We measure the time from the start of shuffling to the end of Reduce.
-Time cost on Reduce tasks is included.
-But it can be ignored because they are very small compared with the data transfer time.
+Time costs on Reduce tasks are included but can be ignored because they are very small compared with the data transfer time.